What is a bank reference?

 If an individual is in the process of agreeing to a long-term financial commitment, such as a tenancy or lease on a property, a bank reference will probably be required by the landlord or the letting agency.

 A bank reference is essentially a report of the bank on its customer’s future ability to meet its payment requirements under the lease/tenancy, based on their previous lending, credit history, transaction history, and so on.
 It also helps prove you are who you say you are.

-It is normally a check that is used when only relatively small amounts of money are involved, and sometimes when you are embarking on a long term financial relationship such as opening an account with a business.
+As a prospective tenant, the landlord is essentially asking the bank to confirm that you are a good risk in terms of whether you are likely to be able to keep up with the rental payments.
+It is normally a check that is used when relatively small amounts of money are involved, or when you are embarking on a long term financial relationship, such as opening an account with a business.

 If you have had problems in the past with paying bills on time, such as rent – be up front with your prospective landlord.
 It will be easier to explain now how this problem arose, and to show you have the means now to meet the future payments, than for the landlord to turn you down because your bank reference has thrown up a negative.

 Although it does not involve the same long term financial commitments as a mortgage, a tenancy is sometimes treated in a similar way.
 The landlord will want to know that you have a history of being committed to paying bills regularly and have honoured past regular financial commitments.
 The risk of having a tenant in a property who stops paying could put a landlord off.